TheDevCaio/TheDevCaio/README.md

 Hello, my name is Caio.
-I’m 22 years old and an Information Systems student passionate about Java.
+I’m 22 years old and an Information Systems student passionate about Java and Typescript.
 I’m constantly writing code or committing to my projects.
 Currently, I work as a Full Stack Developer at Universal Softwares.